EngineerReversed/learnings/psuedo_random/Quora_question_pairs/README.md

 **embedding.py**: It contains code snippet for converting GoogleWord2Vec bin file to numpy file for faster loading using mmap.

+## Implementation
+For implementation, following steps should be followed:
+1. Download Quora question pairs dataset and Google word2vec neural word embeddings and place them inside data folder.
+2. Run the embedding.py file and it will downsize word2vec model for faster loading during inference.
+3. Run the train.py file and it will start training the network.
+The best network will be saved based on validation accuracy.
+4. Run the test.py file and give two questions as input.
+The model will give prediction whether they are duplicate or not (Yes/No).

 ### Model
 We used Google Word2vec neural network embedding as input followed by LSTMs and multi-layer perceptrons stacked on top of it.